-Is Auntie Acid your best friend?
-Then you might be suffering from gastroesophageal reflux disease – also known as GERD – one of the most common digestive disorders in the United States.
+If you are constantly plagued by heartburn, it might be more than a simple stomach ache.
+You might be suffering from gastroesophageal reflux disease (GERD), one of the most common digestive disorders in the United States.

 GERD is a chronic condition caused by the backflow of stomach contents, such as gastric acid, into the esophagus.